logo CLRP.jpg

 • book-open Project Resources minus-thin plus-thin

-The CLRP project has been mobilised through the collaboration between five partner organisations and two universities across South Australia and New South Wales.
-Presentations will illustrate how innovations in culturally and linguistically responsive practices were designed, implemented and progressed in South Australian and New South Wales early childhood contexts in collaboration with university based researchers through the enactment of a critical action research methodology.
+Presentations illustrated how innovations in culturally and linguistically responsive practices were designed, implemented and progressed in South Australian and New South Wales early childhood contexts in collaboration with university based researchers through the enactment of a critical action research methodology.

 Additional provocations were provided in this hybrid conference by keynote presentations from high profile researchers in CLRP.

-"The Culturally and Linguistically Responsive Early Childhood Project"
+Culturally and Linguistically Responsive Pedagogies in Early Childhood Education:

-Associate Professor Samara Akpovo, Associate Professor in the Department of Theory and Practice in Teacher Education, University of Tennessee Knoxville.
+Associate Professor Samara Madrid Akpovo, University of Tennessee

 Critical Action Research Presentations: